core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The same security considerations about CoAP {{RFC7252}} and group communication for CoAP {{I-D.ietf-core-groupcomm-bis}} apply to this document.
 The same security considerations from {{RFC8613}} and {{I-D.ietf-core-oscore-groupcomm}} apply to this document, when using OSCORE or Group OSCORE to protect exchanged messages.

-Further security considerations to take into account are inherited from the specifically used CoAP options, extensions, and methods employed when relying on OSCORE or Group OSCORE.
+Further security considerations to take into account are inherited from the specific CoAP options, extensions, and methods that are used when relying on OSCORE or Group OSCORE.

 This document does not change the security properties of OSCORE and Group OSCORE.
 That is, given any two OSCORE endpoints, the method defined in this document provides them with the same security guarantees that OSCORE and Group OSCORE provide in the case where such endpoints are specifically application endpoints.